equalframework/equal-doc/docs/usage/views.md

 Each action item  relates to a button, displayed in the right side of the header, which, when clicked, relays a request to a given controller.
 Upon successful completion of the action, the view is automatically refreshed.

+!!! note "Distinction between actions and header.actions"
+    Make sure not to mix up the "actions" section with the header "actions" subsection.
+The former lists the actions that are available for the whole view (genrally form views) while the latter can be used to allow or prevent specific actions on selected objects (generally list views).

 | **PROPERTY** | **DESCRIPTION**                                       |